TheLostLambda/bionics-bootcamp/content/page/about.md

   10) Project Showcase

 ### Semester 2 – Specialist Topics
 While the first semester focuses on progressively building up the knowledge that every team member needs, the second semester is comprised of more stand-alone, specialist topics.

-A tentative structure of the 10 week course is laid out below:
+That is why it is left to the society to decide what topics are most interesting to cover.
+A few of them are given below as an example.

-  1) Advanced(ish) 3D Printing
+  * Advanced(ish) 3D Printing
-  2) Object Oriented Programming in Python
+  * Object Oriented Programming in Python
-  3) Machine Learning (Data Shaping & Preparation)
+  * Machine Learning (Data Shaping & Preparation)
-  4) Machine Learning (Model Choice & Implementation)
+  * Machine Learning (Model Choice & Implementation)
-  5) Machine Learning (Model Evaluation & Improvements)
+  * Machine Learning (Model Evaluation & Improvements)
+  * Machine Learning (The Mathematics behind it all)
-  6) PCB Design (Schematics & Datasheets)
+  * PCB Design (Schematics & Datasheets)
-  7) PCB Design (Footprints & Routing)
+  * PCB Design (Footprints & Routing)
-  8) ???
-  9) ???
-  10) Project Showcase

-You'll notice there are a couple of weeks that haven't been filled in yet!
+This is not an exhaustive list and is prone to change.
 That's where you come in!
-Help us decide which other topics you'd like to cover this semester.
-I've been chatting a bit with GraphCAD about collaborating on a more advanced CAD session, but things are still a bit up in the air.
+Help us decide which other topics you'd like to cover this semester!

-Share your ideas using [this Google form](https://forms.gle/rdqJBjmi8kFws1BV9)!
+Share your ideas using [this Google form](https://forms.gle/Tp1FMdbWGxc6Kb7GA)!